 Supplements are….
 Well supplements!
-Supplements are not food, they are meant to supplement a healthy balanced diet in order to help us to perform at our best and acquire optimum results.
+They’re not food, but are meant to instead supplement a healthy, balanced diet in order to help us to perform at our best and acquire optimum results.

-There are a lot of myths about supplements that it can often deter women from trying them, ‘you’ll get too bulky’, ‘they’re only for men’… it can be both overwhelming and confusing, but the truth is that supplements are great for both men and women and could help you take your physique to the next level.
+There are a lot of myths about supplements which can often deter women from trying them: ‘you’ll get too bulky’, ‘they’re only for men’… It can be both overwhelming and confusing, but the truth is that supplements are great for both men and women and could help you take your physique to the next level.
 The article below will tell you some of the top fitness supplements for women AND men!

 1. Multi Vitamins

 Often enough, we can’t always consume all of the necessary vitamins through our diets each day.
 Saying that, a multi-vitamin is like your body’s insurance, which can plaster up the holes and nutritional gaps in your diet.
 Multivitamins are important supplements which are essential not only for women but for anyone, regardless as to whether or not they are on a fitness journey.
 Vitamin deficiencies can occur when you partake in intensive exercise programs and it’s important to replenish the body so it can function at its best.
 Vitamin deficiency can lead to a weaker immune system, which in turn means you are more susceptible to illness.